ManocLabs/manoc/README.md

 Manoc collects and displays:

 - Ports status and mac-address associations network devices via SNMP
-- Ethernet/IP address pairings via a sniffer agenta
+- Ethernet/IP address pairings via a sniffer agent
 - DHCP leases/reservations using a lightweight agent for ISC DHCPD based servers
 - users and computer logon in a Windows AD environment, using an